 Arapawas are considered medium-sized goats, with does weighing from 60-80 pound and bucks weighing up to 125 pounds.
 They have long hair and are predominantly black, brown, and white in varying combinations with many having badger stripes on their faces.
 Does typically give birth to twins with little to no birthing difficulties and possess excellent mothering skills from the start.
 The Arapawa is a non-aggressive breed, which, if handled early in life, makes an excellent family goat.

-Plimoth Plantation maintains a herd of Arapawa Island Goats.
-Look for them in the 1627 Pilgrim Village, at the Nye Barn or in pastures around the grounds.
-Plimoth Plantation helps to maintain genetic diversity in livestock through its conservation of rare and heritage breeds like Arapawa Island Goats.
+Plimoth Patuxet maintains a herd of Arapawa Island Goats.
+Look for them in the 1627 English Village, at the Nye Barn or in pastures around the grounds.
+Plimoth Patuxet helps to maintain genetic diversity in livestock through its conservation of rare and heritage breeds like Arapawa Island Goats.
 These heritage breeds were common in the past, but are in danger of becoming extinct today.
-For more information on rare and heritage breeds, visit Plimoth Plantation (www.plimoth.org) or the American Livestock Breeds Conservancy (www.albc-usa.org).
+For more information on rare and heritage breeds, visit www.plimoth.org or the American Livestock Breeds Conservancy (www.albc-usa.org).

-Net proceeds of these plush animals support Plimoth Plantation's educational programming and exhibits.
+Net proceeds of these plush animals support Plimoth Patuxet's educational programming and exhibits.